craig0r/Tidal_Fusion/README.md

     - **Basic**: Aggregates tracks from your Daily Discovery and Mixes.
     - **Fusion**: A sophisticated algorithm blending **Comfort** (Old Favorites), **Habit** (Recent History), and **Adventure** (New Discoveries) with BPM smoothing.
 - **Smart Management**: updates your playlist without deleting it (preserving external IDs).
+- **Anti-Repeat**: Logic to prevent track repetition over a configurable period.
+- **Data Persistence**: Uses a local SQLite database for history and configuration.
 - **Cross-Platform**: Runs on Linux, macOS, and Windows.

 ## Getting Started